Naomy writes…

 So the best way to get vitamin A is through food sources of the straight stuff: Cod liver oil, liver, eggs, whole milk, cream and butter.

-Let’s Clear Up the Confusion about Vitamin A and Toxicity
+Let's clear up the confusion about vitamin A and toxicity

 There is some major conflicting information regarding the toxicity of Vitamin A, and as a result, the recommended dosages conflict as well.